seanf0617/automate-all-the-things/README.md

 ![](/images/Automate-all-the-things.png)

-## Prerequisites for AWS Access
+## Prerequisite Credentials

 - You must have a valid IAM user access id and secret key from AWS with the AdministratorAccess policy.
 - You must create a jenkins user password credential named 'AWS_ACCESS_KEY' for this IAM user.
 Information on how to create credentials in Jenkins is referenced [here](https://www.jenkins.io/doc/book/using/using-credentials/).
+- You must create a jenkins user password credential named 'docker_hub' for accessing docker hub.
+- You must create a token for accessing slack and store it in a secret text credential in Jenkins.
+Follow the instructions [here](https://plugins.jenkins.io/slack/).

 ## Prerequisites for Jenkins server